artyomtugaryov/dobblenet/docs/train_detector.md

     python3 scripts/spread_dataset.py
     ```

-5. Open the `Makefile` inside the darknet repository and change:
+The Darknet is toolset and library that helps us train/validate/test dobblenet.
+To start use the Darknet we need to build it from sources. for it first we need to configure the `Makefile` in the root of the Darknet folder.
+Open the `Makefile` inside the darknet repository and change:

     If you have set up GPU and CUDNN:
         1. `GPU=0` -> `GPU=1`
         2. `CUDNN=0` -> `CUDNN=1`